codepks/LearningQML/README.md

 It can be said as container of other QML objects.
 E.g. can contain multiple Image QML types.

+>When to use

 It is helpful in making our own **custom object**.
+Item is useful for grouping items together.
+You can use Item to create an invisible container to hold other components.
+*So it facilitates handling children and processing properties such as width and height.*

 ```
 Window{